 Container gardening is continuing to grow in popularity as more people move into urban areas, where there are space limitations, and fewer people owning their own home.
 There is also the factor of time limitations with people's busy lives.
 Container gardening allows you to incorporate the pleasure and beauty of growing plants into your daily life.
 Containers are great on patios, balconies, window boxes, and rooftops, and the combinations are endless, fitting into any environment, and allowing for expression of your personal taste and style.
 When planning your container, you want to keep in mind how the container is going to look throughout the season.
 You should take lighting into consideration and pair plants with similar light requirements, as well as similar water requirements.
 As far as aesthetics, you should consider color combinations and how they fit your personal taste and the surrounding design, whether using a coordinated color palette, or contrasting Read more [...]

 Fall is a great time for gardening.
 With cooler weather there is less transpiration and water stress on the plants.
 Also, even though the top of the plant may be dormant, the roots are still growing.
 This gives the plants a chance to establish a good foundation over the winter and a head-start going into spring.
 Speaking of a good foundation, a healthy garden starts with good soil preparation.
 Soil care is essential in avoiding plant stress and subsequent pest problems.
 Join us next Saturday, November 12 from 10-noon for an interactive lecture that will cover nutrient balance, soil test reports, how to incorporate organics, taking care of microbes, and an array of misconceptions regarding planting techniques.
 If you have soil test reports, be sure to bring them with you.
 Another perk to attending next weeks soil class, is afterwards you can shop our sales houses, taking advantage of our Fall Overstock 20% off sale and go home with lots of unique plants.
-Here is just a peak at Read more [...]
+Here is just Read more [...]

 Although many folks only know us for our commercial division, Plant Delights Nursery, it is our research division, Juniper Level Botanic Garden that is the most important.
 Our collections now top 22,000 taxa, making JLBG one of the most significant plant collections in the country.
 We spent last Friday with Dr. Jenny Xiang of NC State University, her lab manager, and two graduate students taking samples of plants needed for her research into continentally disjunct plant genera.
 In other words, what happened when the ancient continent of Pangaea split and some members of a genus (i.e. Asarum, Arisaema, Croomia) got caught on each side of the split.
 How did they evolve after being separated?
 Plant samples were carefully taken for genetic testing in China, and immediately dipped into liquid Nitrogen for preservation.
 We are thrilled that we had quite a number of relatively obscure plants that were important to the research.
 Remember that 10% of all plant purchases at Plant Read more [...]